jijoel/web-development-notes/links.md

 I think this lets you interact with Artisan via a web form (useful if no shell access): https://github.com/JN-Jones/web-artisan

-Laravel IDE Helper - improves auto-completion: https://github.com/barryvdh/laravel-ide-helper "barryvdh/laravel-ide-helper": "v1.5.2"
+Laravel IDE Helper - enables auto-completion for Laravel in Sublime/PHPStorm: https://github.com/barryvdh/laravel-ide-helper "barryvdh/laravel-ide-helper": "v1.5.2"